jecki/DHParser/documentation_src/Overview.rst

-experience so far has been that while running DHParser with pypy with one and the same dataset over and over again produces a most impressive speedup, in real-world applications of DHParser (I ran a whole fascicle of different medieval latin dictionary articles through DHParser in batch-mode), pypy is a even bit slower than the python-interpreter.
+experience so far has been that while running DHParser with pypy with one and the same dataset over and over again produces a most impressive speedup, in real-world applications of DHParser (I ran a whole fascicle of different medieval latin dictionary articles through DHParser in batch-mode), pypy is a even quite a bit slower than the python-interpreter.
+(Compiling one fascicle of the medival latin dctionary in batch mode with multiprocessing takes about three times longe with pypy3 than with CPython!)
 So, presently, I'd recommend staying with `Cython`_ when trying to speed-up DHParser.

 DHParser uses a variant of a recursive descent parser, a so called "pack-rat-parser",